 Overview of Eviction

-Eviction is an accelerated, or sped up, civil legal action to determine the right to possess the property.
+Eviction is an accelerated, or sped up, civil legal action to decide who has the right to possess the property.
 The eviction legal action takes place in North Dakota state district court.
+A tenant can’t be evicted without a court order from a North Dakota state district court.

 North Dakota eviction law strictly limits the ability to combine eviction with other claims related to the lease agreement.